a10networks/a10-octavia/a10_octavia/doc/l2dsr_guide.md

 # L2DSR Guide (vThunder)

 ## Transparent Mode DSR Deployment
 For L2DSR, the vThunder is attached to the same network as the real servers using a singular ethernet connection.
 This is known as "one-arm" configuration.
-The A10 Octavia service will handle deployment and configuration of the vThunder device; however, it is up to the operator to configure the real servers.
-Though the following example deployment uses a vThunder deployed with Single topology
-, Active-Standby deployments are supported.
+The A10 Octavia service will handle the deployment and configuration of the vThunder device; however, it is up to the operator to configure the real servers.
+Though the following example deployment uses a vThunder deployed with Single topology, Active-Standby deployments are supported.

 #### Limitations
 - The vThunder, loadbalancer, and the real servers all must be in the same subnet.